TRANSDUCTION TECHNOLOGIES

 Fact: Effective January 1, 2023, if you install a qualifying heat pump in your primary residence, you can claim 30% of the cost of the heat pump equipment as a tax credit, up to $2,000.

-Fact: When the state of Nebraska begins its Home Electrification & Appliance Rebate program (date TBD but not before Jan.
-1, 2024), & you are a low-to-moderate income individual or family you might be able to claim up a rebate for a qualifying heat pump.
+Fact: With the Home Electrification & Appliance Rebate (HEAR) program low-to-moderate income individual or families can claim up to $8,000 a rebate for a qualifying energy star certified heat pump.

 Fact: For the greater Omaha metro area, moderate income is defined as an individual making between $56,400-$105,750 or family of four making between $80,550-$154,100. moderate income households can claim up to 50% of the cost of the qualifying heat pump (equipment) up to a maximum rebate of $8,000.